jogboms/ngrx-restate/README.md

 # ngrx-restate
-Persit @ngRx Store States on page reloads.
+NgRx-restate is a @ngrx/redux meta-reducer/middleware for persisting Store States on page reloads.
+It currently supports only `localStorage` for now.

 Optional configuration.